ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 ### LEI URNs

-Readers should be aware that [LEI-IANA] registers a URN namespace for LEIs.
+[LEI-IANA] registers a URN namespace for LEIs.
 This means that LEIs can be represented as URNs in at least two ways.
+Therefore there is an equivalence between a GLUE URI with an "lei" Authority Identifier and an LEI URN, provided the 20-digit LEI Code of the LEI URN is identifical to the External Identifier of the GLUE URI.
 For example, "urn:lei:INR2EJN1ERAN0W5ZP974" is equivalent to "urn:glue:lei:INR2EJN1ERAN0W5ZP974".

 # Security Considerations